rjurney/enron-avro/README.md

     +-----------+----------------------------------------------+---------------------+-----------+----------+--------------------+
     1 row in set (0.01 sec)

 Querying a single email to return it as a document we might see in our inbox is complex.
 And yet this is precisely the format that is most convenient for analysis.
-This is the limitation of highly structured, relational data.
+This is the limitation of highly structured, relational data. elect a single email as we might view it in raw format.

-    mysql> -- Select a single email as we might view it in raw format. select m.smtpid as id,
+    mysql> select m.smtpid as id,
            m.messagedt as date,
            s.email as sender,
-           (select group_concat(CONCAT(r.reciptype, ':', p.email) SEPARATOR ' ') from recipients r join people p ON r.personid=p.personid where r.messageid = 511) as to_cc_bcc,
+           (select group_concat(CONCAT(r.reciptype, ':', p.email) SEPARATOR ', ') from recipients r join people p ON r.personid=p.personid where r.messageid = 511) as to_cc_bcc,
            m.subject as subject,
            SUBSTR(b.body, 1, 200) as body
                 from messages m